UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SEBE.rst

    `UTC <https://en.wikipedia.org/wiki/Coordinated_Universal_Time>`__
    offset is needed to accurately estimate the sun position; positive numbers for easterly positions, relative to the `prime meridian <https://en.wikipedia.org/wiki/Prime_meridian>`_, and negative for westerly.
-For example, Gothenburg is located in CET timezone which is UTC +1.
+For example, Gothenburg is located in CET timezone which is UTC +1. **The UTC is related to the meteorological forcing data so if ERA5 data is used, UTC should be equal to zero**.
 #.
 The meteorological file needs to be specified.

 Pre-processing: wall height and aspect